nexaa-cloud/terraform-provider-nexaa/docs/resources/starter_container.md

 ---
-page_title: "nexaa_starter_container Resource - Nexaa"
+page_title: "nexaa_starter_container Resource - nexaa"
 subcategory: ""
 description: |-
   Starter container resource representing a starter container that will be deployed on nexaa.